Watt Club Council

 The Watt Club Council is the voluntary, elected body of alumni representatives and is charged with working with the University through the Development and Alumni Office (DAO), to keep our alumni community engaged.
 The Watt Club Council provides support and guidance to the University, and crucially, is able to directly influence University strategy and activity.

-Over the past three years, we’ve made great strides in modernising and revolutionising how we connect with our alumni community and deliver more of what they want.
-With over 49% of our alumni currently engaged with the University, we’re now examining and refreshing how we work together in order to increase the number of alumni we are connected to, improve the strength of those connections, and harness our combined power to positively impact the world.
+Over the years, we’ve made great strides in modernising and revolutionising how we connect with our alumni community and deliver more of what they want.
+We’re now examining and refreshing how we work together in order to increase the number of alumni we are connected to, improve the strength of those connections, and harness our combined power to positively impact the world.

 Through the University’s Strategy 2025, we have a laser focus on working together to help deliver on one of the Strategy’s key themes – building flourishing communities – through a strong, energised and forward-looking Watt Club.